« Firefox 136 »

 Planned dot release

-Two weeks after the release, we ship a dot release to address identified quality issues if needed.
+Two weeks after the release, we ship a desktop and/or mobile dot release to address identified quality issues with safe fixes ready.
 We may have to ship other dot releases before that date.
 If this is the case and post-release quality issues are already fixed and shipped, the decision on shipping or not the planned dot release is on the release management team.